rwieruch/blog_robinwieruch_content/gentle-introduction-higher-order-components.md

 Higher order components, or known under the abbreviation HOCs, are often a hard to grasp pattern in React.
 These components can be used for multiple use cases.
 I want to pick out one use case, the [conditional rendering](https://www.robinwieruch.de/conditional-rendering-react/) with higher order components, to give you two outcomes from this article as a reader.

 First, it should teach you about higher order components with the use case of conditional rendering.
 Keep in mind, that altering the look of a component with a higher order component, specifically in the context of conditional rendering, is only one of several use cases to use HOCs.
-For instance, you could use them to opt-in local state or to alter props.
+For instance, you could use them to opt-in local state or to alter props as well.

-Second, even though you might already know HOCs, the article goes a bit furhter by composing higher order components with recompose and by applying functional programming principles.
-You will get to know how to use HOCs in an elegant way.
+Second, even though you might already know HOCs, the article goes a bit further by composing higher order components with the library recompose and by applying functional programming principles.
+You will get to know how to use higher order components in an elegant way.

 In order to teach higher order components, the article focuses on the use case of conditional rendering.
 A conditional rendering in React can be applied in multiple ways.
 You can use if-else statements, the ternary operator or the logical && operator.
-You can read more about the different ways in another article about [different ways for conditional renderings in React](https://www.robinwieruch.de/conditional-rendering-react/).
+You can read more about the different ways in another article about [conditional renderings in React](https://www.robinwieruch.de/conditional-rendering-react/).
 If you are not familiar with conditional rendering in React, you could read the article first.

 # A Growing Component

-We will start with a problem in React where higher order components could be used to solve that problem.
+We will start with a problem in React where higher order components could be used as solution.
 Let's assume our application has a `TodoList` component.

 {{< highlight javascript >}}
 function App(props) {